Imprinting (psychology): Sexual imprinting

 Sexual imprinting is the process by which a young animal learns the characteristics of a desirable mate.
 For example, male zebra finches appear to prefer mates with the appearance of the female bird that rears them.

 Sexual attraction to humans can develop in non-human mammals or birds as a result of sexual imprinting when reared from young by humans.
 One example is London Zoo female giant panda Chi Chi.
 When taken to Moscow Zoo for mating with the male giant panda An An, she refused his attempts to mate with her, but made a full sexual self-presentation to a zookeeper.

 It commonly occurs in falconry birds reared from hatching by humans.
 Such birds are called "imprints" in falconry.
-When an imprint must be bred from, the breeder lets the male bird copulate with their head while they are wearing a special hat with pockets on to catch the male bird's semen.
+When an imprint must be bred from, the breeder lets the male bird copulate with their head while they are wearing a special hat with pockets to catch the male bird's semen.
 The breeder then courts a suitable imprint female bird (including offering food, if it is part of that species's normal courtship).
 At "copulation", the breeder puts the flat of one hand on the female bird's back to represent the weight of a male bird, and with the other hand uses a pipette, or a hypodermic syringe without a needle, to squirt the semen into the female's cloaca.
+A bird known for trying to mate with humans is the kākāpō Sirocco.

 Sexual imprinting on inanimate objects is a popular theory concerning the development of sexual fetishism.
 For example, according to this theory, imprinting on shoes or boots (as with Konrad Lorenz's geese) would be the cause of shoe fetishism.